jbolns/LOKAL_for_Kafka/README.md

 ## Contribute or support the development of LfK
 If you find LfK useful and want it to be maintained, please consider [making a voluntary payment](https://www.polyzentrik.com/help-us-help/).

-If you want to contribute differently, perhaps with code or other kind of knowledge-based contributions, the first thing needed is someone who can motivate and manage contributions.
+Alternatively, get in touch to contribute differently (perhaps with code or other kind of knowledge-based contributions).